gt-cec/isye-sync/README.md

 Most of our projects use flask (Python) or JATOS (Java).
 Our projects typically require two sets of dependencies: system dependencies (`apt-get install XXX`) and language-specific libraries (`pip install XXX`).

 ISYE's VM runs Red Hat Enterprise Linux (RHEL).
 RHEL is Debian-based, like Ubuntu, so for most purposes they are identical.
-The most significant difference is that Ubuntu's package manager is called `apt`, while RHEL's is called `yum`.
-Most packages on Ubuntu have an equivalent on RHEL.
+Ubuntu's package manager is called `apt`, while RHEL's is called `yum`.

-Some libraries advertise support for CentOS, which is an open source version of RHEL.
+Most `apt` packages have an equivalent on `yum`, or have a downloadable `.rpm` package that can be installed with `yum`.
+Some libraries advertise support for CentOS, which is an open source version of RHEL and is probably compatible.

 For our projects to run on the VM, we need to include three files at the top level of our project.

 1. `yum-requirements.txt` is a simple list of `yum` packages to install, for example:

 ```
-pytorch
-gdb
-jatos
+python3.9
 ```

+Only include packages that are strictly required for your server to run.
+Most of the usual packages (Python, Java) will already be installed by the VM.
+For example, at the time of writing OpenCV is not compatible with Python 3.10+, so I would specify python3.9 here and let ISYE helpdesk know.

-If a package is not available on yum,
+If a package is not available on `yum` and there is a Linux version available, just email a link to the package's website to ISYE helpdesk and ask if they can install it on the VM.

+This text file isn't used automatically — the ISYE staff install the packages manually.
+It just helps to have all the `yum` dependencies in one place so they know what to install.

-2. `pip-requirements.txt` is a simple list of `pip` packages to install, for example:
+2. Similarly, `pip-requirements.txt` is a simple list of `pip` packages to install, for example:

 ```
 matplotlib